Tangent-H/EE326-Digital-Image-Processing-Lab/Lab2/report/report.md

 Suppose we delve deeper into the pixel assignment of the interpolated image.
 In that case, we can find out that the pixel’s value of the interpolated image only associates with the four neighbors of the original image.
 So, we may ask, since it is bilinear, is there a way to assign an interpolated pixel with only the weighted values of those four neighbors?
 The answer is yes.

-As shown in Figure \ref{}, we can use the formula in this figure to obtain the exact value of the interpolated pixel directly from the four neighbors.
+As shown in Figure ref, we can use the formula in this figure to obtain the exact value of the interpolated pixel directly from the four neighbors.
 Parameters `m` and `n` can be easily derived from the mapped indexes of interpolated pixels.

 ![bilinear_mapping_fast](./assets/bilinear_mapping_fast.jpg)